ORP Kujawiak (1921)

+ORP Kujawiak was a Polish A 56 type torpedo boat, served from 1921 to 1939; formerly the German A 68 from World War I, one of the first ships of the Polish Navy.
+The vessel was acquired by the navy from the division of Imperial German Navy ships after the end of the war.
+Struggling with technical issues, the unit served as a training ship from 1929, and then as an auxiliary ship, and was removed from the fleet list shortly before the outbreak of the war.
+During the Invasion of Poland, it served as a floating reserve oil tank, was sunk by aircraft, and subsequently scrapped.

 Construction, service, and acquisition by the Polish Navy

 The ship belonged to a series of twelve torpedo boats (A 68 – A 79) ordered by the Imperial German Navy from the Schichau-Werke shipyard in Elbląg, belonging to the A 56 type.
 The torpedo boat, with the construction number 994, was launched on 11 April 1917.
 It was commissioned into service as A 68 on 13 June 1917.
 Due to its small displacement and draft, this type of ship was intended for operations in the coastal waters of Flanders.
 For quick identification, two stripes were painted on the funnel, and the white number 68 was painted on the bow.
 The torpedo boat served as a training ship.
 After the end of hostilities, based on the agreement reached on 18 November 1918 between the Triple Entente and Germany, the ship was transferred to the United Kingdom.

 After the end of World War I, the German fleet was divided by the victorious powers.
 By the decision of the Conference of Ambassadors on 9 December 1919, despite the reluctance of the United Kingdom, Poland was allocated six torpedo boats, whose total displacement was not to exceed 1,200 t.
 The allocated torpedo boats were to be used exclusively for patrol service.
 In November 1920, the Polish Navy Command began preparations to take over the ships.
 Rear Admiral Wacław Kłoczkowski went to Rosyth and, on 6 November, along with the Brazilian attaché, inspected the torpedo boats there, which were then to be allocated to both navies by drawing lots.
 In November 1920, at the request of Rear Admiral Kłoczkowski, the Admiralty appointed a commission consisting of specialist engineers from the shipyard in Rosyth.
 Their task was to select the six most valuable torpedo boats to be transferred to the Polish Navy.
 One of the ships was A 68.
 The torpedo boat was moored at the Royal Navy base in Rosyth along with other ships and was in poor technical condition, making it impossible to tow it to Poland.